kareemkibue/k2-react-translate/README.md

 ## Setup
 This ES5 module is distributed via [npm](https://www.npmjs.com/package/k2-react-translate) and should be installed as a production dependency.

+Note: TypeScript syntax is used throughout the docs, but the library should run without issue on a `babel/react` setup.

 Using _yarn_ (preferred)
 ```
 yarn add -E k2-react-translate